 How is the variable interest rate determined?

 As an example, many lenders use the LIBOR rate as the index rate.
-The LIBOR rate is the interest rates that banks are charged to borrow from other banks.
+The LIBOR rate is the interest rate that banks are charged to borrow from other banks.

-This means that as a borrower, your interest rate will be defined as LIBOR + a certain percent.
+This means that as a borrower, your interest rate will be defined as LIBOR plus a certain percent.
 Suppose your interest rate is LIBOR plus 2%.
 If the applicable LIBOR rate climbs up to 3%, your student loan interest rate will be 5%.

 How often does the variable interest rate change?

-This will be a specific term of your student loan agreement and something the lender should easily be able to tell you.
+The timing of rate changes will be a specific term of your student loan agreement and something the lender should easily be able to tell you.
 It could be monthly, quarterly, or yearly.

-What is the highest a variable rate loan can go?
+What is the highest a variable-rate loan can go?

-With many loans there is no maximum.
+With many loans, there is no maximum.
 As the index rate rises, your student loan interest rate also goes up.

-Is a variable rate loan a good choice for me?
+Is a variable-rate loan a good choice for me?